PoliticalGraveyard.com

 Spear, Stephen A. (1897-1972) — of Yavapai County, Ariz.
 Born in Colorado, 1897.
 Democrat.
 Speaker of the Arizona State House of Representatives, 1933.
 Died in 1972 (age about 75 years).
 Burial location unknown.

 Spear, William R. — of Cuyahoga County, Ohio.
+Socialist.
 Socialist Labor candidate for Ohio state house of representatives from Cuyahoga County, 1897.
 Burial location unknown.

-Spear, William T. (b.
-1834) — Born in Warren, Trumbull County, Ohio, June 3, 1834.
-Son of Edward Spear (Judge).
+Spear, William Thomas (1834-1913) — also known as William T. Spear — Born in Warren, Trumbull County, Ohio, June 3, 1834.
 Lawyer; Trumbull County Prosecuting Attorney; justice of Ohio state supreme court, 1885-1901.
 Scottish and English ancestry.
-Burial location unknown.
+Died in 1913 (age about 79 years).
+Interment at Oakwood Cemetery, Warren, Ohio.

 Spear, William W. — of Fremont, Dodge County, Neb.
 Republican.
 Delegate to Republican National Convention from Nebraska, 1960 (member, Committee on Rules and Order of Business).
 Still living as of 1960.

-SPEARE (Soundex S160) — See also PEARE, PEAREE, PEARSE, SAPERE, SEARE, SHAKESPEARE, SHAKSPEARE, SPEAKE, SPEAR, SPEARBRAKER, SPEARING, SPEARMAN, SPEARS, SPEER, SPEIR, SPERR, SPEYER, SPIER, SPIRE.
+SPEARE (Soundex S160) — See also PEARE, PEAREE, PEARSE, SAPERE, SEARE, SHAKESPEARE, SHAKSPEARE, SPARE, SPEAKE, SPEAR, SPEARBRAKER, SPEARING, SPEARMAN, SPEARS, SPEER, SPEIR, SPERR, SPEYER, SPIER, SPIRE.

 Speare, Alden — of Newton, Middlesex County, Mass.
 Mayor of Newton, Mass., 1876-77.
 Burial location unknown.

-SPEARING: See also Lewis W. Haskell, Jr.
+SPEARING: See also Lewis W. Haskell Jr.

 Spearing, J. Zach See James Zacharie Spearing